othyn/Airz23-Bookshelf/README.md

-Airz23-Bookshelf
+Airz23's Stories, on a Bookshelf
 ================

-A different way to view the great stories of Airz23 (reddit), a personal project in which I stopped working on months ago
+_A different way to view the great stories of Airz23 (reddit), a personal project in which I stopped working on months ago_

 I created this as a fun project, just as a test to see if I could take what I saw in this demo (http://tympanus.net/codrops/2013/01/08/3d-book-showcase/) and turn it into something more.
 I really liked the end product,